Ayurveda Retreats in Kerala: Experience Wellness Getaway

 What to Pack

-Pack incredibly light.
-The climate in Kerala is warm and tropical year-round.
-Bring loose, breathable, comfortable cotton clothing.
-You will be covered in herbal oils for a significant portion of your day, so bring older clothes or dedicated “retreat wear” that you don’t mind staining.
-Many premium retreats provide guests with traditional white cotton kurta pajamas to wear during their stay, completely eliminating the stress of wardrobe planning.
+Bring older clothes, or “retreat wear,” that you do not mind staining.
+Many premium retreats give guests traditional white cotton kurta pajamas to wear during their stay.
+This removes the stress of planning outfits.
 Do not bring makeup, perfumes, or chemical lotions, as these counter the natural healing processes of the skin.

 Conclusion: Embrace the Healing Power of Ayurveda